Fuel tanker spill shuts down part of I-95

 Officials said nobody was injured.

-I-95 southbound was shut down for several hours early Friday morning, and reopened two lanes to ease the morning commute.
-However it has since been shut down again at Ives Dairy Road.
+I-95 southbound was shut down for several hours early Friday morning.
+Officials later reopened two lanes to ease congestion during the morning commute.

+The highway has since been shut down again at Ives Dairy Road, as the clean-up continues.

 Please check back on WSVN.com and 7News for more details on this developing story.